 Reverend Dukkha Hanamoku

 I reached Enlightenment on December 8, 2017.
 My primary teacher is the Rubber Ducky Buddha of Joliet.
-Additionally, The Eternal Fishnu, my teacher’s teacher.
+Additionally, I’m honored to receive specialized teaching from The Eternal Fishnu, my teacher’s teacher.
 On that same day I was given my Zen name of Dukkha Hanamoku and ordained a Zen Priest of the Order of the Common Area Ponds by the Rubber Ducky Buddha of Joliet.

 According to Fishnu, “Hanamoku” means “he who finds things in rocks” in a long-lost Neanderthal language.
 This is referring to those “flint knappers” who turned simple rocks into tools essential for the survival of our hominid kin.
 In my case, Hanamoku says “he who finds patterns in data”.